chas-academy/u06-trello-clone-johanneslepsius/README.md

 # u06-trello-clone-johanneslepsius

-The goal is to create a simple web app (to understand jQuery) with functionality to
+The goal was to create a simple web app (to understand jQuery) with functionality to
 * drag and drop hardcoded cards between three or more columns (todo, doing, done)
+* choose if you want a review board
 * click on cards to see their contained info
 * the info is divided into tabs
 * you can select a deadline

-**Currently i am working on functionality to allow users to create new cards**
+* let user create new cards
+* own jquery widget, in my case the annoying mode: if you drop a task card on a board column, it will place it in a random position as soon as you let go of it.

+**lesson: don´t use tailwind CSS just because you can**